Experts Opinion on Retrieving Medical Records Default Image

 It’s also important to make sure to always confirm the exact provider information with your client before submitting any requests (name, address, dates of service, etc.)Sending requests to the wrong location can result in a severe delay in processing.

-Lastly, providers should be given the state-mandated time to process requests but follow up in a timely manner (usually within 5 bus. days) to verify receipt and confirm processing time.
+Lastly, give providers the state-mandated time to process requests, but follow up in a timely manner (usually within 5 bus. days) to verify receipt and confirm processing time.

 Credit: Chad E. Jones, Chad Jones Law

-12) Ask clients to request copies of medical records and share it with their attorneys
+12) Ask clients to requests copies of medical records and shares it with their attorneys

 They can then move forward on your behalf to collect the medical records.
 They, too, may have to fill out a document with all the typical doctor information: name, date, address, SSN, date of birth, records being requested, etc. However, it is important to remember that once medical records have been requested, attorneys must disclose all discovery to the other side.
 So, whatever it says may hurt (or benefit) the other side’s case.